legendu-net/blog/docs/drafts/2022/10/tips-on-neovim/index.md

    nvim --noplugin /path/to/large/text/file
    ```

-1. You can open a terminal tab within Neovim using `:term`.
+1. You can open terminals using the ToggleTerm.nvim plugin
-   Or use `:vsplit | term` to open a terminal in vertical split mode.
+   (which comes with AstroNvim).
+   It is preferred to Neovim's built-in command `:term`.
+   As a matter of fact,
+   ToggleTerm.nvim is wrapper over the built-in feature `:term`
+   to make terminals more user fiendly and easier to manage.

-   The default CWD of the terminal is the user's home directory.
+- `:term` opens a terminal with CWD being the user's home directory
-   You can change it using something like `:vsplit | term cs % && fish`.
+  while ToggleTerm.nvim opens a terminal within the same directory as the current buffer.

-   This embedded terminal within Neovim is actually a Neovim buffer in the terminal mode.
+- An embedded terminal within Neovim is actually a Neovim buffer in the terminal mode.
   You can escape (quit) the terminal model using `Ctrl-\ Ctrl-N`,
   which allows you to manipulate it as a regualr (but read-only) Neovim buffer.
   For example,
   you can copy output of commands from the terminal buffer to another buffer.

 1. `NVIM_APPNAME` is an environment variable that allows you to
    manage and switch between multiple, completely isolated Neovim configurations.